FHantke/brave-browser-wiki/Test-Omaha-Channel.md

 When ready to do the upgrade, quit Brave and download the stub binaries for your platform (x86 or x64) from https://drive.google.com/drive/u/0/folders/1OX1MvNdPMrFggAOkKPGKORjrFeBzsyFF.
 You can then install this on top of your existing installation.

+Alternatively, the update channel can be replaced through Windows RegEdit.

 ## Upgrading on macOS
 Install the latest publicly available release version.
 Login to a few sites and create a session.

 On macOS, quit Brave and then you can edit the application's `Info.plist` file:

 Search for SUFeedURL:
 ```xml
 <key>SUFeedURL</key>